 Ruiz had been in California, initially, working out on his own to stay focused during the pandemic.

 Weeks on, and Mexico’s first top division ruler is looking sharp as he participates in sessions with a friend of WBN, Jorge Capetillo.

-As it turned out, those six months as four-belt champion were a curse as Ruiz held a 24-week party, which sadly for him, continued until a trip to Saudi Arabia for the rematch.
+As it turned out, those six months as four-belt champion were a curse as Ruiz held a 24-week party, which, sadly for him, continued until a trip to Saudi Arabia for the rematch.

 A warm-up will be necessary for the big puncher before Ortiz could be the ideal stepping stone to a redemption shot.

-With Canelo coach Eddy Reynoso set to be added to the team soon enough, they only way is back up for the likable fighter.
+With Canelo coach Eddy Reynoso set to be added to the team soon enough, the only way is up for the likable fighter.